EBIO5460Fall2025/class-materials/10_2_sampling_distribution_CI_coverage.md

-which is pretty close to the desired coverage of 0.95 and is indeed a bit conservative since it’s greater than 0.95 (i.e. our procedure produces a 95.6% confidence interval, which is bit wider than a 95% confidence interval).
+which is pretty close to the desired coverage of 0.95 and is indeed a bit conservative since it’s greater than 0.95 (i.e. our procedure produces a 95.6% confidence interval, which is a little wider than a 95% confidence interval).
 Let’s see the first 100 of these intervals compared to the true pathogen prevalence (in blue):